 Johnston, Richard.
 (2017).
 The Canadian Party System: An Analytic History.
 UBC Press.

 Kiss, Simon.
 (2005).
-“New Politics in Old Parties: A Comparison of New Politics Party Innovation in Canada and Germany”..
+“New Politics in Old Parties: A Comparison of New Politics Party Innovation in Canada and Germany.”
 MA Thesis.
 Queen’s University: Kingston, ON.

 Kitschelt, Herbert.
 (1994).
 The Transformation of European Social Democracy.
 Cambridge University Press.